kpath1999/kausar-blog-jekyll/README.md

 ## Tidbits

 I had taken part in the AWS resume challenge in January 2023, and built a visit counter on my website as part of the project (more can be found [here](https://github.com/kpath1999/resume-frontend)).
 I wasn't able to find a way to directly include my count API within the 'yml' file.
-I ended up digging through the '_site' folder (which you're not supposed to touch, since it resets everytime you run 'jekyll clean').
-I manually added 'Visit count: <span class="visits"></span>' to the 'index.html' file to get it to show up on the bottom of the main page.
+I ended up digging through the `_posts` folder (which you're not supposed to touch, since it resets everytime you run 'jekyll clean').
+I manually added `Visit count: <span class="visits"></span>` to the `index.html` file to get it to show up on the bottom of the main page.

 Another piece I wish I knew was how to add the favicon icon (in my case, a seedling) to my blog tab.
 I ended up having to go through several 'html' pages and manually included the icon.

 Finding ways to automate key steps of the development process will save me a lot of effort in the future.
-I will find ways of making these changes directly through the 'config.yml' file.
+I will find ways of making these changes directly through the `config.yml` file.
 Better to work smarter in this case since I foresee adding more of writing to the blog in the future.

 ## Summary